Where do you post your competitive bid documents and the results?

-If you're a supplier with purchase orders and/or contract orders, you're required to invoice through eCommerce.
-If you haven't been set up on the on the Ariba Network, email the eCommerce team or call the Program Manager at 604 528 2212.
+If you're a supplier with purchase orders or contract orders, you're required to sign up for the eCommerce Program and to invoice electronically through the Ariba Network.
+If you haven't been set up on the Ariba Network, please contact the Accounts Payable Helpdesk at BCH-AccountsPayable@absu.accenture.com.

 Who can answer my questions about a particular invoice?

 Contact your BC Hydro representative or Accounts Payable at 604 663 3572.